Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Abstract

 \section{Abstract}

-In shape analysis, one of the fundamental problems is to align curves or surfaces before computing a (geodesic) distance between these shapes.
-To find the optimal reparametrization realizing this alignment is a computationally demanding task which leads to an optimization problem on the diffeomorphism group.
-In this paper, we construct approximations of orientation-preserving diffeomorphisms by composition of elementary diffeomorphisms to solve the approximation problem.
-We propose a practical algorithm implemented in PyTorch which is applicable both to unparametrized curves and surfaces.
-We derive universal approximation results and obtain bounds for the Lipschitz constant of the obtained compositions of diffeomorphisms.
+One of the fundamental problems in shape analysis is to align curves or surfaces before computing geodesic distances between their shapes.
+Finding the optimal reparametrization realizing this alignment is a computationally demanding task, typically done by solving an optimization problem on the diffeomorphism group.
+In this paper, we propose an algorithm for constructing approximations of orientation-preserving diffeomorphisms by composition of elementary diffeomorphisms.
+The algorithm is implemented using PyTorch, and is applicable for both unparametrized curves and surfaces.
+Moreover, we show universal approximation properties for the constructed architectures, and obtain bounds for the Lipschitz constants of the resulting diffeomorphisms. \keywords{optimal reparametrization\and shape analysis\and deep learning diffeomorphism group} \subclass{65K1 \and 58d)5 \and 46T10}